 When opossums are searching for a mate, they make loud clicking noises.
 Males and females follow the sounds of the clicks to find a mate.

 Opossums can reproduce twice yearly, but most females only give birth to one litter per year.
 Since opossums are solitary, the male has no input in rearing the young.

 When opossums feel threatened or agitated, they have two distinct vocalizations.
 The first is a loud growl that sounds similar to a pig snort.
 This is used as the initial communication to warn the other animal off.
-This might be a predator such as a fox or another opossum.

-It is common to hear these noises at night, especially in populated areas near the woodland where opossums live.
+It is common to hear these noises at night, especially in populated areas near woodland where opossums live.

 What Sounds Do Baby Opossums Make?

 Mothers sometimes get separated from their young with so many to look after.
 One or two may fall off her back or be unable to keep up with her during nighttime foraging.

 Joeys call to their mothers using a choo sound that sounds like a sneeze.
 As opossums can mate twice yearly, hearing young opossums is common yearlong.
 While most females will only mate once per year, many find a mate to breed twice annually to raise two litters within 12 months.

 Young opossums may hiss at their siblings when fighting over the best spot on their mother’s back, but they are typically quiet compared to adult opossums.